AdaCore/gnatstudio/docs/users_guide/editing.rst

 pasting with the middle mouse button.
-In the GPS text editor, as in many recent X applications, the :guilabel:`GPS clipboard` is set by explicit cut/copy/paste actions, either through menu items or keyboard shortcuts, and the :guilabel:`primary clipboard` (i.e. the 'middle button' clipboard) is set toq the current selection.
+In the GPS text editor, as in many recent X applications, the :guilabel:`GPS clipboard` is set by explicit cut/copy/paste actions, either through menu items or keyboard shortcuts, and the :guilabel:`primary clipboard` (i.e. the 'middle button' clipboard) is set to the current selection.

 Therefore, copy/paste between GPS and other X applications using the :guilabel:`primary clipboard` still work provided there's text currently